pmichaillat/latex-cv/README.md

 # Minimalist LaTeX Template for Academic CVs

 This repository contains a [LaTeX](https://github.com/latex3/latex2e) template to create an academic CV.
 The template carefully follows typographical best practices and has a minimalist design.
 It is particularly well suited for researchers, professors, and other academics.
 The design emphasizes clarity, structure, and visual simplicity.
+The repository also contains a variant of the template to create a one-page CV.
+The variant produces a more compact CV.

 ## Documentation

-The template is documented at https://pascalmichaillat.org/f/.
+The template and its variant are documented at https://pascalmichaillat.org/f/.

 ## Illustration

 The CV produced by the template can be viewed at https://pascalmichaillat.org/f.pdf.
+The one-page CV can be viewed at https://pascalmichaillat.org/f1.pdf.

 ## Usage